timothyb0912/blog/_posts/2022-11-30-Time-Budgets.md

-As far as life systems go, in [More Choices, Faster](https://timothyb0912.github.io/blog/reading/2021/03/31/More-choices-faster.html#tactics), we noted that our time management system is of utmost importance, because it represents how we use our scarcest resource--- our time.
+As far as life systems go, in [More Choices, Faster](https://timothyb0912.github.io/blog/reading/2021/03/31/More-choices-faster.html#tactics), we noted that our time management system is of utmost importance, because it determines how we use our scarcest resource--- our time.

 Putting these thoughts together,